 Carolyn Bryant Donham, who accused Emmett Till before he was lynched, dies at age 88

-JACKSON, Miss. — The white woman who accused Black teenager Emmett Till of making improper advances before he was lynched in Mississippi in 1955 has died in hospice care in Louisiana, a coroner's report shows.
-Carolyn Bryant Donham was 88.
+JACKSON, Miss. — The white woman who accused Black teenager Emmett Till of whistling at her — causing his 1955 lynching in Mississippi, which galvanized a generation of activists to rise up in the Civil Rights Movement — has died at 88.

-Donham died Tuesday night in Westlake, Louisiana, according to a death report filed Thursday in Calcasieu Parish Coroner's Office in Louisiana.
+Carolyn Bryant Donham died in hospice care Tuesday night in Westlake, Louisiana, according to a death report filed Thursday in the Calcasieu Parish Coroner's Office.

+Her death marks the last chance for anyone to be held accountable for a kidnapping and brutal murder that shocked the world.

-Till's kidnapping and killing became a catalyst for the civil rights movement when his mother insisted on an open-casket funeral in their hometown of Chicago after his brutalized body was pulled from a river in Mississippi.
+Till's mother, Mamie Till Mobley, insisted on an open-casket funeral in their hometown of Chicago so the world could see her 14-year-old son's mutilated body, which was pulled from a river in Mississippi.
 Jet magazine published photos.

-Till traveled from Chicago to visit relatives in Mississippi in August 1955.
+In August 1955, Till had traveled from Chicago to visit relatives in Mississippi.
 Donham — then 21 and named Carolyn Bryant — accused him of making improper advances on her at a grocery store where she was working in the small community of Money.
-The Rev. Wheeler Parker, a cousin of Till who was there, has said 14-year-old Till whistled at the woman, an act that flew in the face of Mississippi's racist social codes of the era.
+The Rev. Wheeler Parker, a cousin of Till who was there, has said Till whistled at the woman, an act that flew in the face of Mississippi's racist social codes of the era.

 Evidence indicates a woman identified Till to Donham's then-husband Roy Bryant and his half-brother J.W.
 Milam, who killed the teenager.
 An all-white jury acquitted the two white men in the killing, but the men later confessed in an interview with Look magazine.